 Lithium

-Lithium is among the most important materials in the energy transition due to its centrality to battery technology.
+Lithium is among the most important materials in the energy transition due to its centrality to battery designs.

 Lithium (Li)